members enquiry 0207 218 9817/9619

 Harassment and Bullying can be harmful and can cause both psychological and physical effects which can be many and varied.
 These effects can also account for periods of time off on sick leave and affect team work and efficiency.

 It can be very daunting for a member embarking on action for harassment or bullying and because it is such a vast subject covering many situations in a variety of circumstances, it is important to be directed to the correct contacts and procedure from the outset.
-If you are unfortunate enough to experience harassment or bullying you should, in the first instance, contact your Branch Representative or other Federation Official (JBB Secretary or Area Support Officer) to seek advice as you are entitled to be represented at any stage in proceedings.
+If you are unfortunate enough to experience harassment or bullying you should, in the first instance, contact your Branch Representative or other Federation Official (Area Support Officer or Secretary) to seek advice as you are entitled to be represented at any stage in proceedings.

 The Federation Representative will advise the member of the best course of action and will explain the role of the Assisting Officer who will assist in the preparation and subsequent representation of the member.
 They will also explain the role of the Line Manager in the situation and any other Departments that may become involved, such as Occupational Welfare or